Quantitative Decomposition of Speckle Decorrelation for Inverse Problems in Complex Wave Scattering: Main

+where $I_i$ denotes the intensity profile of the illumination beam, $\text{FT}\{ \cdot \}$ is the Fourier transform. $C(\mathbf{u})$ describes the decorrelation between speckle fields from two illuminations with only an angle difference of $\theta=|\mathbf{u}|/f$, where $f$ is the focal length of the lens used to Fourier transform the speckle.
+The detailed derivations are included in Supplementary Section~2.
+Based on this principle, we further discovered the decomposition of the decorrelation in the following formula,

-Fig.\ref{fig:1}c demonstrates the physical meaning of each term in equation.(\ref{eq:C_final}).
+Figure.\ref{fig:1}(b) demonstrates the physical meaning of each term in equation.(\ref{eq:C_final}).
 The surface term $C_{\text{2D}}$ comes from the top ``thin-layer'' region where the single scattering approximation applies.
-The approximate thickness of the thin-layer region is $\Delta=\sqrt{\lambda f/2}$, where $\lambda$ is the wavelength, $f$ is the focal length of the lens used to Fourier transform the speckle.
+The approximate thickness of the thin-layer region is $\Delta=\sqrt{\lambda f/2}$, where $\lambda$ is the wavelength.
 Particularly, $\Delta$ turns out to be independent of the scatterer statistics and determined simply by the Fresnel number $F=\sqrt{\lambda f}/A_p$ as $\Delta = FA_p/\sqrt{2}$, where $A_p$ is the aperture of the imaging system.
-The volumetric term $C_{\text{3D}}$ is similar to the well-known diffusive light\upcite{Rossum1999,Cao2022}, which ignores the field interference in an ensemble sense to handle the multi-scattering challenge in the thick volume.
+The volumetric term $C_{\text{3D}}$ is similar to the well-known diffusive light \cite{Rossum1999,Cao2022}, which ignores the field interference in an ensemble sense to handle the multi-scattering challenge in the thick volume.
 The mixture coefficient $\kappa \equiv \kappa(p,z_0,\Delta)$ depends on scatterer size, sample thickness and approximate thickness of the thin-layer region.
-Detailed expressions for $C_{2\text{D}}$, $C_{3\text{D}}$ and $\kappa$ are derived in Supplementary Section~2.
+Detailed expressions for $C_{2\text{D}}$, $C_{3\text{D}}$ and $\kappa$ are derived in Supplementary Section~3.
 These include three unknown parameters to be fitted from data.
 The parameters relate to absorption, anisotropy and decorrelation depth in the volume.
 We hypothesize that these unknown parameters are influenced by refractive index statistics but are approximately independent of the scatterer size and the sample thickness.
 This hypothesis was verified by our experiments described immediately below.

 This decomposition principle is valid under the condition that $z_0 \gg\Delta$.
-In addition, the lower limit of the spatial frequency component $\pmb{\rho}$ should guarantee that the induced optical path difference $|\pmb{\rho}|\delta n$ is far greater than the wavelength $\lambda$\upcite{Pang2022}, where $\delta n$ is the refractive index difference in scattering media.
+In addition, the lower limit of the spatial frequency component $\pmb{\rho}$ should guarantee that the induced optical path difference $|\pmb{\rho}|\delta n$ is far greater than the wavelength $\lambda$ \cite{Pang2022}, where $\delta n$ is the refractive index difference in scattering media.
 While the upper limit of $\pmb{\rho}$ should be smaller than the finest feature size in the illumination beam.